0xAdiyat/STYLEsnap/README.md

 > [!NOTE]
-> It is just an MVP which I created to test out the knewly google's newly launched gemini pro api model.
-So, you can say it is just a quick test on my side.
-Please feel free to `star the repository` if you want to show your support and receive notifications about major updates during its development.
+> It is just an MVP which I created to test out the newly gemini pro api model by Google.To be fair you can say it is just a quick test on my side.

+> Please feel free to `star the repository` if you want to show your support and receive notifications about major updates during its development.
 Additionally, contributions are welcome.

 ## Screenshots